kurierjs/kurier/profiles/filtering.md

   }
   ```

-  Other combinations are possible, and these parameters are described in more detail
+  Other combinations are possible, and these parameters are described in greater
-  in the following sections.
+  detail in the following sections.

 minimum_jsonapi_version: 1.0
 minimum_jsonapi_version_explanation: /